 Excitement, tetany, hypersensitivity, muscle tremors, ataxia, drowsiness, cold skin, inability to stand, head turned towards the flank, bloating of the stomach.

-Give exercise to an animal to maintain gut function and to stimulate bone metabolism
+Give exercise to an animal to maintain gut function and stimulate bone metabolism.

 Provide warmth in a cold climate.